ali-layken/BurstUI/posts/Learning_C++_Through_Example:_Projection_Mapping.md

 <br />

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I was trying to learn some `c++` & `make`, for the beginnings of a long journey ahead of me as I try to become more familiar with the computing world :computer::earth_africa: we live in and where it came from.
-[This branch](https://github.com/kr15h/ofxPiMapper/pull/191) I made for this post, crashes after 5 hours on my target machine (an Acer Chromebook 14 :google_logo:), so I waited all year  tyring to make somthing so that i coudld write this.
-I wanted to start a cycle :arrows_counterclockwise: where I mess around with an interest -> which leads me to a project -> then after it's done, I would take a break to reflect and float :leaves: on to the next area that the experience pushed me towards.
+[This branch](https://github.com/kr15h/ofxPiMapper/pull/191) I made for this post, crashes after 5 hours on my target machine (an Acer Chromebook 14 :google_logo:), so I waited all year trying to make somthing so that i could write this: I wanted to start a cycle :arrows_counterclockwise: where I mess around with an interest -> which leads me to a project -> then after it's done, I would take a break to reflect and float :leaves: on to the next area that the experience pushed me towards.
 However, this project didn't exactly go as planned, so my imagined routine was shattered, and this site fell silent...

 <br />